Skiathos: a brief travel guide

 Koukounaries Beach

-One of the best beaches in the Mediterranean, Koukounaries beach is also called “Chrisi Ammos” (Golden Sand), because of the thin sand that glows under the sun.
-You definitely cannot miss the magical sunset of the beach.
+One of the best beaches in the Mediterranean, Koukounaries beach is also called “Chrisi Ammos” (Golden Sand), because of the fine sand that glows under the sun.
+You definitely should not miss the magical sunset at the beach.
 You can get there by bus or car.

 Banana Beach

 The Small Banana and the Big Banana Beaches are very famous.
-On the Big Banana Beach, you can do windsurfing and water sports, as well.
-While on the Small Banana Beach, you will encounter nudists, you are not going to have a feeling of privacy there.
+On Big Banana Beach you can also do windsurfing and other water sports.
+Although you may encounter nudists on Small Banana Beach, you are unlikely to have much privacy there.

 Skiathossmallbanana